paytabscom/paytabs-woocommerce/README.md

 3. To **Capture** an **Auth** order you need to go to the order edit view >> change the order status to **Completed** then Save, the **Capture** will be done.
 4. To **Void** the **Auth** order, you need to go to the order edit view >> change the order status to **Cancelled** then Save, the **Void** will be done.

-## Use Iframe
+## Use iFrame

 ---

-1. In the configuration page select Payment form type: **Iframe**.
+1. In the configuration page select Payment form type: **iFrame**.
-3. save the configuration.
+2. Save the configuration.

 ## Log Access